 (11) Other information as may be required by the Director of Campaign Finance.

-(d) The reports to be filed under subsection (a) of this section shall be cumulative during the calendar year to which they relate, but where there has been no change in an item reported in a previous report during the year, only the unchanged amount need be carried forward.
+(d) The reports to be filed under subsections (a) and (b-1) of this section shall be cumulative during the calendar year to which they relate, but where there has been no change in an item reported in a previous report during the year, only the unchanged amount need be carried forward.
 If no contributions or expenditures have been accepted or expended during a calendar year, the treasurer of the committee or candidate shall file a statement to that effect.

 (e)(1) A report or statement required by this part shall be verified by the oath or affirmation of the person filing the report or statement.